 Hiring Manager: We are trying to solve ______ problem.

 You: What have you guys done so far?

 You: How is that working out?
 What kind of challenges are you running into?

 You: How does all this make you feel?

 Throughout this process, you want to consult them on every angle and every turn.
 There is a lot that hiring teams do not know.
 You want to be the expert to educate them.
 Even if you do not have the best answer, go and explain how you will find the answer or what strategy you will formulate to put a plan together, and if you do not know the answer, let them know you will get back to them on it (and actually DO IT).
 Call them out on it if it is something ridiculously outrageous or just too niche.
-We had a former student who just interviewed with a company that was asking the most industry-specific questions, and he responded that he did not know the answers to any of those questions.
+We had a former member who just interviewed with a company that was asking the most industry-specific questions, and he responded that he did not know the answers to any of those questions.
 Their response?
 It does not seem like anybody we talk to knows either.